DIY Easy Projects

 When it comes to repurposing and upcycling – the possibilities are really endless and there is always a way to create something amazing.
 You can give an item a DIY makeover so it’s loved again by adding a fresh coat of paint.
 You can repurpose it and change it into something else entirely like taking utensils and turning them into a wind chime.

 The first step is deciding what item you want to upcycle.
 Is it something you saw in a catalog or magazine but it’s way too expensive?
 Maybe it’s an heirloom you don’t want to let go of but aren’t sure how it’ll fit in your home.
 Or you found this really cool item but aren’t sure what to do with it.

 Look at places like thrift stores, garage sales, dollar stores, and what you already have in your home or have inherited.
 Don’t forget to check out the free things on websites and on the side of the road, as those can be great finds.

 Once you found your item – ask yourself – how can I make this item fit in my home?
 What do I see it being or how can I use it?

-Maybe you find a candle holder and you want to make it a solar holder for our yard to create ambiance.
+Maybe you find a candle holder or old chandelier and you want to make it a solar chandelier for our yard to create ambiance.
 Dishes can become birdfeeders, dish flowers in your garden.
 Dollar Store mirrors can become a Pottery Barn Hack and save you tons of money.
 Grandma’s rocking chair reupholstered now fits into your home décor.

 Take action and create it.